 CRUD operations for the transaction

-The CRUD operations of TwoPhaseCommitTransacton are the same as the ones of DistributedTransaction.
-So please see also Java API Guide - CRUD operations for the details.
+The CRUD operations for TwoPhaseCommitTransacton are the same as the operations for DistributedTransaction.
+For details, see CRUD operations.

-This is an example code for CRUD operations in Two-phase Commit Transactions:
+The following is example code for CRUD operations in transactions with a two-phase commit interface:

 TwoPhaseCommitTransaction tx = ...